Charlesworth History, Family Crest & Coats of Arms

 - Sarah Charlesworth (b.
 1947), American conceptual artist and photographer

-- Wilma Charlesworth, American Democrat politician, Delegate to Democratic National Convention from Kansas, 1956
+- Wilma Charlesworth, American Democratic Party politician, Delegate to Democratic National Convention from Kansas, 1956

-- James F. Charlesworth, American Democrat politician, Candidate for U.S. Representative from Ohio 16th District, 1880
+- James F. Charlesworth, American Democratic Party politician, Candidate for U.S. Representative from Ohio 16th District, 1880

 - Firth Charlesworth (1834-1901), American politician, U.S. Consul in Funchal, 1884-85; Assistant Adjutant General, Kansas, 1900-01

 - Maria Louisa Charlesworth (1819-1880), English author of religious books